A survey of $\chi$-boundedness: Open problems

 \subsection{Vertex-minors}

 We say $H$ is a {\em vertex-minor} of $G$ if $H$ can be obtained from an induced subgraph of $G$ by (repeatedly) choosing a vertex $v$ and replacing the subgraph induced on the neighbour set of $v$ by its complement.
+A ``circle graph'' is the intersection graph of chords of a circle.
+The ideal of all circle graphs is closed under taking vertex-minors, and is $\chi$-bounded~\cite{gyarfascircle, gyarfascorr,kostochka}, and indeed Davies and McCarty~\cite{rose} proved that it is polynomially $\chi$-bounded, with a quadratic binding function.
+(Incidentally, a result of Kim, Kwon, Oum and Sivaraman~\cite{kim} shows that for every $n\ge3$, the ideal of graphs with no vertex-minor isomorphic to the cycle $C_n$ is polynomially $\chi$-bounded.)

-Jim Geelen (see~\cite{dvorak}) conjectures the following (an ideal is {\em proper} if it is not the ideal of all graphs): \begin{thm} {\bf Conjecture:} Every proper ideal that is closed under taking vertex-minors is $\chi$-bounded. \end{thm} For instance, the ideal of all circle graphs (intersection graphs of chords of a circle) is closed under taking vertex-minors and is $\chi$-bounded~\cite{gyarfascircle, gyarfascorr,kostochka}; and Choi, Kwon, Oum and Wollan~\cite{choi} proved that every ideal closed under vertex-minors not containing all wheels is $\chi$-bounded.
-A very recent result of Geelen, Kwon, McCarty and Wollan proves the same for every ideal closed under vertex-minors that does not include all circle graphs.
-Another result, of Kim, Kwon, Oum and Sivaraman~\cite{kim}, shows that for every $n\ge3$, the ideal of graphs with no vertex-minor isomorphic to the cycle $C_n$ is polynomially $\chi$-bounded.
+Jim Geelen (see~\cite{dvorak}) conjectured the following (an ideal is {\em proper} if it is not the ideal of all graphs): \begin{thm} Every proper ideal that is closed under taking vertex-minors is $\chi$-bounded. \end{thm} Choi, Kwon, Oum and Wollan~\cite{choi} proved that every ideal closed under vertex-minors not containing all wheels is $\chi$-bounded.
+This was extended by a recent result of Geelen, Kwon, McCarty and Wollan~\cite{geelenkwon}, proving the same for every ideal closed under vertex-minors that does not include all circle graphs.
+These result are both superceded by a very recent result by James Davies, claiming that \ref{geelenconj} is true in general.

 Geelen also conjectures (private communication) that for every proper ideal closed under vertex-minors, there are polynomial-time algorithms to compute maximum clique and maximum stable set for its members.